thePeterG/CogsByAdrian/README.md

 Various fun and/or useful plugins for [Discord Red][discord-red].

-To add the cogs to your instance please do: `[p]repo add CogsByAdrian https://github.com/thePeterG/CogsByAdrian`
+To add the cogs to your instance please do: `[p]repo add CogsByPeterG https://github.com/thePeterG/CogsByAdrian`

 ## Collection